goingnowhere/malfare-protocols/protocols/en/radio_protocol/index.md

     > "Malfare, Malfare, Malfare, come in for Gate"

-    > "A participant requires medical assistance with a knee injury"
+    > "A participant requires medical assistance with a suspected knee injury"

 - **Don't** so the following over the radio:
     - Mentioning **Death** or **dead** — instead, call for medication assistance for a person who is *unconscious and not breathing*.
 Request a face-to-face with the malfare shift lead *now*.
 Refer to the death on site protocol for more information.
     - **Diagnosing** a participant's condition — instead focus on what is needed (Malfare / Welfare / Red Cross), and describe symptoms and severity.
-    - **Drugs**, "high", "overdose" — again, *do not attempt to diagnose*.
-Instead describe a participant as "altered", "disorientated", "unresponsive" or "unconscious" as appropriate.
+    - **Drugs**, "high", "overdose", "drunk" — again, *do not attempt to diagnose*.
+Instead describe a participant as "overly refreshed", "disorientated", "unresponsive" or "unconscious" as appropriate.
     - Mentioning **Sexual Assaults** or **Rapes**.
 See the Sexual Assault / Rape protocol for more information.
     - Discussing **Eviction** from site - this is face-to-face matter to be referred up to the malfare shift lead.